-1) Before you even get to the gym make sure you have your muscle building workouts planned out.
-You can’t get there and just wing it if you want to see serious results.
+1) Before you get to the gym make sure you have your muscle building workouts planned out.
+Failing to plan is planning to fail.

-2) Psyche yourself up on the way to the gym by visualizing the workout in your head.
+2) Psyche up on the way there by visualizing the workout in your head.
 See yourself going through each of your exercises and dominating the weights.

-3) If you train at a public gym, where it’s more thank likely that they will be playing Usher and similar R&B tunes that will make you wanna clean out your ears with a gun, make sure you have some good training songs loaded on your iPod.
+3) If you train at a public gym, where it’s more than likely they’ll be playing Usher and similar R&B tunes that will make you wanna clean out your ears with a gun, make sure you have some good training songs loaded on your iPod.

-5) Always limit your workouts to an hour, tops.
-Excluding the warm up, the main strength training portion of the workout should never take more than 45-60 minutes.
+5) Limit your workouts to an hour, tops.
 Use a stopwatch or GymBoss Interval Timer to keep yourself in check.

 6) Stick with a muscle building workout plan for 12 weeks, minimum.
 The best way to see zero results is by jumping from one routine to the next from week to week.

 7) Start each workout with a full body dynamic warm up to fire up the CNS, lubricate the joints and activate the muscles; especially those that might not always fire properly or in the right order.

 8) If you have nagging injuries stay covered up and dress warm for your workouts.
 I always wear a few layers unless it’s over 80 degrees in the gym.

 9) Knee and elbow sleeves can also be a great friend to the older beat up lifter.

 10) Develop a very close, personal relationship with the Rumble Roller and a lacrosse ball.